 - What helps is care and effective support.

-Signs of concern that we recommend you always look out for as a parent or caregiver: (from the Mental Health Foundation of New Zealand)
+Signs of concern we recommend you look out for as a parent or caregiver: (from the Mental Health Foundation of NZ)

 - Being very sad, or emotional numbness

 - Loss of pleasure in everyday activities

 - Being irritable or anxious